Austin Dowling: Priesthood

-Dowling was ordained to the priesthood by Bishop Matthew A. Harkins on June 24, 1891, for the Diocese of Providence.
+Dowling was ordained to the priesthood in Providence, Rhode Island, by Bishop Matthew A. Harkins on June 24, 1891, for the Diocese of Providence.
 After his ordination, Dowling was sent to Washington, D.C. to work on his graduate studies in theology and church history at the Catholic University of America.
 After serving one year as a pastor at a parish in Warren, Rhode Island, Dowling returned to St. John's Seminary to teach church history for two years.
-Author Marvin O'Connell described Dowling as "...a man who was by taste, habit and profession an historian; he could not set about finding solutions to problems facing him until he examined those problems in the light of the past."
+Author Marvin O'Connell described Dowling as"...a man who was by taste, habit and profession an historian; he could not set about finding solutions to problems facing him until he examined those problems in the light of the past."
 In 1896, Dowling spent two years as editor of the Providence Visitor, building a reputation as a Catholic editor in the United States.
 After leaving the newspaper, he was assigned as assistant pastor at St. Joseph's Parish in Providence, Rhode Island, then as pastor of St. Mary's Parish in Warren, Rhode Island.
 Dowling was later named as rector of the Cathedral of Saints Peter and Paul in Providence.

 Bishop of Des Moines

-On January 31, 1912, Pope Pius X appointed Dowling as bishop of the Diocese of Des Moines.
-He was consecrated by Bishop Harkins on April 25, 1912, at Saints Peter and Paul Cathedral in Providence.
+On January 31, 1912, Pope Pius X appointed Dowling as bishop of Des Moines.
+He was consecrated by Bishop Harkins on April 25, 1912, at the Cathedral of Saints Peter and Paul in Providence.
 Dowling's peers saw the appointment as recognition of his talents, while Dowling felt as if he were being sent into "exile" in the American West.
 In 1918, Des Moines Catholic College was founded by Dowling.

 Archbishop of Saint Paul

-On January 31, 1919, Pope Benedict XV appointed Dowling as archbishop of the Archdiocese of St. Paul.
+On January 31, 1919, Pope Benedict XV appointed Dowling as archbishop of St. Paul.
 In his address at his installation on March 25, 1919, Dowling described himself as "the unknown, the unexpected, [and] the undistinguished successor of the great Archbishop Ireland."

 In the decade that followed, Dowling established the Archbishop Ireland's Education Fund, improved St. Paul Seminary, and was on the board of Education of the National Catholic Welfare Council (or "NCWC," now known as the United States Conference of Catholic Bishops or USCCB).
 He was known for his contributions to education and love of Church history.
 Specifically, author Marvin O'Connell credited Dowling as "one of the leading lights" from the NCWC's inception, who headed NCWC's education department, which put him in direct contact with the Catholic Education Association.

 Personal life and death

 During the last years of his life, Dowling's health was seriously impaired due to heart disease.
-During the summer of 1929, he collapsed while on a confirmation tour and became critically it.
+During the summer of 1929, he collapsed while on a confirmation tour and became critically ill.
 For a time he recovered to the point that he was able to walk on his own, but pneumonia developed.

 Austin Dowling died age 62 on November 29, 1930, in St. Paul.
+He was buried at Calvary Cemetery.